JeroenBuil/digehealth-assessment/README.md

    - Process data in smaller chunks

 ### **Getting Help**
-- Check the `notebooks/` folder for detailed analysis examples
 - Review generated plots in `reports/figures/` for insights
-- Examine training logs for convergence issues
+- Examine training logs for convergence issues (majority of models require 10-30 epochs to stabilize)

-## 🔬 Advanced Usage
+## Advanced Usage

 ### **Custom Model Architectures**
 Extend the existing models in `modeling/` directory:
-- Add new CNN layers in `cnn.py`
+- Add new CNN architecture in `cnn.py`
-- Implement attention mechanisms in `lstm.py`
+- Add new LSTM architeture in `lstm.py`
-- Create custom feature extractors
+- Create custom feature extractors in `preprocessing.py`

 ### **Hyperparameter Tuning**
 - Modify parameters in `training_config.py`
-- Implement grid search or Bayesian optimization
 - Use cross-validation for robust evaluation

 ### **Data Pipeline Customization**
 - Adjust audio processing in `preprocessing.py`
 - Modify feature extraction parameters
 - Implement custom data augmentation

-## 📈 Future Improvements
+## Future Improvements

-- **Ensemble Methods**: Combine multiple model predictions
-- **Advanced Augmentation**: Time-stretching, pitch shifting, noise injection
+- **Improved Noise reduction**: Further pre-processing to limit noise and equalize the sound file
+- **Noise + Silence detector**: Two stage approach that first detects whether there is noise/silence reducing misclassification of the bowel movements.
-- **Transfer Learning**: Pre-trained audio models (AudioSet, VGGish)
+- **Transfer Learning**: Use pre-trained audio models (AudioSet, VGGish) and further tune it to the use-case data
 - **Real-time Processing**: Streaming audio classification
-- **Multi-modal Fusion**: Combine audio with other sensor data
+- **Multi-modal Fusion**: Combine audio with other sensor data (if available)

-## 📄 License
+## License

 This project is licensed under the terms specified in the LICENSE file.

 ## 🤝 Contributing

 This is a coding assessment submission.
-For questions or improvements, please refer to the original assignment requirements.
+For questions, please contact Jeroen Buil.